numbered-works/numbered-works.github.io/_posts/2022-03-08-html-dungeons-links.md

 ## Next

-We have some snippets about marking up maps, print stylesheets, navigation, and free or very cheap hosting.
+We have some notes and ideas about marking up maps, print stylesheets, navigation, free or very cheap hosting, and other related subjects.
 We want to see more adventures and dungeons published on the web.
 Hopefully some of these notes are useful.